mbusson/SassyPug/README.md

 # SassyPug

-SassyPug is a Javascript application boilerplate derived from [Baptiste Briel](https://github.com/baptistebriel/)'s [biggie](https://github.com/baptistebriel/biggie), which is itself based on [bigwheel](https://github.com/bigwheel-framework), a minimalist framework from [Jam3](http://www.jam3.com/).
-SassyPug is basically biggie with a few variations in features as you can read in the next section.
+SassyPug is a Javascript application boilerplate derived from [Baptiste Briel](https://github.com/baptistebriel/)'s [biggie](https://github.com/baptistebriel/biggie), itself based on [bigwheel](https://github.com/bigwheel-framework), a minimalist framework from [Jam3](http://www.jam3.com/).
+SassyPug is basically biggie with a few variations in features, as you can read in the next section.

 Oh, by the way, [**we have a wiki**](https://github.com/mbusson/SassyPug/wiki)!